FAQ: How Much KEEN.WARM Insulation for Winter?

 In Portland, winter consists of scraping windshields and clearing leaves from neighborhood storm drains.
 Across the globe, though, winter means everything from balmy 50-degree temps to waist-high snow drifts.
 That’s why we offer a variety of insulation levels—so you can pick the right weight without adding unneeded bulk.

-Our signature lightweight insulation is called KEEN.WARM.
+Our winter boots feature our signature lightweight insulation, called KEEN.WARM.
 It’s extremely compressible and light for the warmth it provides, plus retains its insulating ability, even when damp.
-(You can easily find insulated boots when shopping on our site; simply check off “insulated” under the Features section.)
+(We've also found a way to use fibers made from recycled plastic bottles for warmth with less impact on the planet.)